zsparal/api-documentation/source/reference/reseller-api/endpoints/account-claim.rst

 .. note::
     On the 6th of February 2019, we disabled this endpoint and therefore it is no longer possible to claim existing accounts.
-As an alternative, you can make use of our :doc:`oAuth flow </oauth/onboarding>` that automatically claims an account after the merchant signed up as a new Mollie customer.
+As an alternative, you can make use of our :doc:`OxAuth flow </oauth/onboarding>` that automatically claims an account after the merchant signed up as a new Mollie customer.